-&lt;sup>1 By rentable square footage.
+By rentable square footage.

-&lt;sup>2 The early termination date for each lease represents the effective date, if any, upon which our tenant may exercise a one-time right to terminate the applicable lease.
-If our tenant exercises its early termination rights, we cannot guarantee that we will be able to release the premises on comparable terms, if at all.
+The early termination date for each lease represents the effective date, if any, upon which our tenant may exercise a one-time right to terminate the applicable lease.
+If our tenant exercises its early termination rights with respect to any lease, we cannot guarantee that we will be able to re-lease the premises on comparable terms, if at all.
 The lease expiration date is the date the applicable lease will terminate if the early termination is not exercise or if no early termination right exists.
-As of October 31, 2016, the weighted average remaining lease term of our initial portfolio is 10.30 years if none of the early termination rights are exercised and 6.42 years if all of the early termination rights are exercised.
+As of November 7, 2017, the weighted average remaining lease term of our initial portfolio is 10.67 years if none of the early termination rights are exercised and 6.63 years if all of the early termination rights are exercised.